 We successfully demonstrated how the proposal complied with a number of considerations including:

-The site was well related to the existing settlement and deemed to be in a sustainable location with good access to services and infrastructure.
+The site was well related to the existing settlement and deemed to be in a suitable location with good access to services and infrastructure.
 The buildings were designed to be sympathetic to the surrounding countryside with face brickwork and timber clad panels.

-Close liaison with all technical consultants and dialogue with the Council resulted in a delegated officer approval.
+Close liaison with all technical consultants and dialogue with the Council resulted in a delegated office approval.
 The proposal allows for a positive regeneration of the site, improving the visual appearance of the buildings and providing new housing for the local community.